Sabrina (1954 film): Reception

 The film opened in New York and Los Angeles on September 23, 1954 and was number one at the US box office for two weeks.
 Bosley Crowther, writing for The New York Times on its original release, lauded the film, thinking it, "in our wistful estimation, the most delightful comedy-romance in years".
 Crowther also offered praise to Audrey Hepburn's performance, declaring "she is wonderful in it — a young lady of extraordinary range of sensitive and moving expressions within such a frail and slender frame".

 Critical reception to Sabrina has been uniformly positive.
 James Berardinelli gave it 3 out of 4 stars and thought that it "will leave almost all viewers, even those as cold as Linus, with a smile on their lips and a warm glow in their hearts".
 Variety noted that "the Script is long on glibly quipping dialog, dropped with a seemingly casual air, and broadly played situations.
 The splendid trouping delivers them style.
 Leavening the chuckles are tugs at the heart."
-On film aggregator site Rotten Tomatoes, 93% of critics have given the film a positive review, with an average of 7.8/10.
+On film aggregator site Rotten Tomatoes, 90% of critics have given the film a positive review, with an average of 7.8/10 and a sample of 80 reviews.
 The critical consensus reads "With its humorous script and its stars' immense charm, Sabrina remains a resonant romantic gem."